Microsoft/azure-docs.cs-cz/articles/virtual-machines/troubleshooting/troubleshoot-recovery-disks-windows.md

 $disk = Get-AzureRmDisk -ResourceGroupName myResourceGroup -Name newDisk

 # Set the VM configuration to point to the new disk
-Set-AzureRmVMOSDisk -VM $vm -ManagedDiskId $disk.Id -Name $disk.Name
+Set-AzureRmVMOSDisk -VM $vm -ManagedDiskId $disk.Id -Name $disk.Name  -sto

-# Update the VM with the new OS disk
+# Update the VM with the new OS disk.
+Possible values of StorageAccountType include: 'Standard_LRS' and 'Premium_LRS'
-Update-AzureRmVM -ResourceGroupName myResourceGroup -VM $vm
+Update-AzureRmVM -ResourceGroupName myResourceGroup -VM $vm -StorageAccountType <Type of the storage account >

 # Start the VM
 Start-AzureRmVM -Name $vm.Name -ResourceGroupName myResourceGroup